Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Experiments

 \section{Experiments}

+{We validate our learned representations on two downstream tasks and two datasets, and we compare with prior models for spatial audio-visual feature learning~\cite{yang2020telling,gao20192,sato2022self-supervised, georgescu2022audiovisual}, as well as various baselines and ablations.}

-\paragraph{Datasets.} We evaluate our model on two challenging egocentric video datasets that contain binaural audio: \textbf{1)} EgoCom~\citep{9200754}, and \textbf{2)} EasyCom~\citep{donley2021easycom}, detailed in Supp.
-While both datasets contain egocentric videos captured by people having conversations, EgoCom is more unconstrained than EasyCom.
-Whereas EasyCom primarily shows participants sitting around a table and talking, EgoCom has videos of participants moving around a room, turning their face and body, standing up, etc. These datasets test the robustness of our method in diverse scenarios of varying difficulty.
+\paragraph{Datasets.} We train and evaluate our model on two challenging egocentric datasets {containing} video and binaural audio {of people having conversations}: \textbf{1)} EgoCom~\citep{9200754}, and \textbf{2)} EasyCom~\citep{donley2021easycom}, detailed in Supp. {To our knowledge, these are the only two publicly available datasets offering binaural audio with conversations in video, whether exocentric or egocentric.
+In particular, Ego4D~\cite{grauman2022ego4d} and EPIC~\cite{Damen2022RESCALING} do not comprise social scenarios and are not applicable.} Whereas EasyCom primarily {has} participants sitting around a table and talking, EgoCom has videos of participants moving around a room, turning their face and body, standing up, etc. {They} test our method{'s} robustness in diverse scenarios of varying difficulty. {See Supp. for more details.}